osmosis-labs/osmosis/x/superfluid/README.md

 ## Add To Superfluid Concentrated Position

-This message allows a user to add liquidity to a concentrated liquidity position.
+This message allows a user to add liquidity to a concentrated liquidity superfluid position.

 ```{.go}
 type MsgAddToConcentratedLiquiditySuperfluidPosition struct {